uscwy/pox_router/part1/readme.txt

 ------------
 This is an implementation of router controller in OpenFlow tutorial

+Change with_flow_mod to 0 in router.py if you don't need flow mod

 IP packets process:
 If dst_ip is router, pass it to icmp handler.
 If dst ip is not router, need to check arp table and route table.